Finding the Right 3D Modeling Software For You

 Whether you are new to 3D design or at the professional level, there are several 3D modeling software packages to meet your needs and level of expertise.
 Having the correct 3D design software is essential to help create the perfect 3D model.
 Here is a guide to help you find 3D modeling software that is the best fit for you.
 These programs are categorized by those looking to create models for artistic purposes, and those interested in the engineering aspect of creating a 3D model.
 Let this guide help your decision, don't be afraid to try more than one.

-Purpose: 3D modeling software can be geared more towards artistic/sculpting OR while other 3D software platforms are intended for engineering purposes.
-Often it can be tough to achieve a design goal if you are using the incorrect software.
+Purpose: Some great 3D modeling software programs are geared more towards artistic/sculpting OR while other 3D software platforms are intended for engineering purposes.
+Often it can be tough to achieve a design goal if you are using the incorrect 3D design software.

 Cost: Ranges from Free to $5,000 +.
 Make sure you stay within your budget.
 For a beginner, most of the free 3D modeling software is the best for learning.
 Also, be warned: you get what you pay for in some cases free software can be awesome - but some are a bust.

-Ease of use: Some programs are easy to use and have great tutorials while others require some background in drafting or engineering which make it tougher (though not impossible) to pick up.
+Ease of use: Some design programs are easy to use and have great tutorials while others require some background in drafting or engineering which make it tougher (but not impossible) to pick up.